 – shall deliberate the responsibilities of the Board Members and any termination of the same;

-– shall deliberate the dissolution and appointment and powers of the liquidators.
+– shall deliberate the dissolution and the appointment of powers of liquidators;

-General Meetings, whether ordinary or extraordinary, are called by the President.
+General Meetings, whether ordinary or extraordinary, are convened by the President.

-An ordinary General Assembly is called at least once a year before 30th April, to deliberate the balance sheet.
+An ordinary General Assembly is convened at least once a year, before 30th April, to deliberate the balance sheet.

-A General Assembly, moreover, is called as and when it is deemed necessary, or, at the request of the majority of the Board of Directors, or of at least one fifth of the members.
+A General Assembly, moreover, is convened as and when it is deemed necessary, or at the request of a majority of the Board of Directors, or of at least one fifth of the members.

-A General Assembly is called by means of a letter, fax, or e-mail which includes the order of the day, which shall be sent with at least twenty days’ notice.
+A General Assembly is convened by means of a letter, e-mail or other electronic method, which contains the agenda, and which shall be sent with at least twenty days’ notice.

 The decisions of the Ordinary General Assembly are taken, on first convening, by majority vote, where the presence of at least half of the members shall constitute a quorum; failing a quorum, the Assembly shall be reconvened and a decision is valid regardless of the number of members present.
-As concerns decisions which touch on their own responsibilities, the Board Members do not have the right to vote.
+As regards decisions concerning their own responsibilities, the Board Members do not have the right to vote.

-Any amendment to the Articles of Association and to the Bylaws requires the presence of at least two thirds of the members, as well as a majority vote in favour.
+Any amendment to the Articles of Association and to the Bylaws requires the presence of at least two-thirds of the members, as well as a majority vote in favor.

-Any deliberation on the dissolution of the Association and the transferral of its assets requires a vote in favour from at least three quarters of the members.
+Any deliberation on the dissolution of the Association and the transferral of its assets requires a vote in favor from at least three-quarters of the members.

 The decisions of the Assembly shall be recorded in a specific report signed by the President and by the Secretary; the duties of the Secretary may be performed by a notary, or alternatively, by a member chosen by the President.